hamdyyemad/Techsouq/README.md

   - "PAYPAL_CLIENT_SECRET" is the secret key of the paypal
   - "APP_EMAIL_ADDRESS" is the email registered in "nodemailer", so you can reset password
   - "APP_EMAIL_PASSWORD" is the password of the email registered in "nodemailer"
+  - "BASE_URL" is the deployed backend URL on Railway
+  - "FRONTEND_BASE_URL" is the deployed frontend URL on Vercel

 2) Install Dependencies (client & server)
     - Clone the repository: